JacekNaruniec/irislocalization/README.md

 After downloading the database, copy all the files from the BioID_annotations folder to the BioID pgm files folder.
 Then just compile the application, and run it with the database directory as an argument.

+## Environment ##
+The project was created using Visual Studio 2013 in Windows, it's the easiest way to compile and run the application.

 ## Where to get help ##
 If you have any issues with the source code, please write me an e-mail describing your problem in details.